supabase/auth-helpers/packages/sveltekit/README.md

 ## Client-side data fetching with RLS

-For [row level security](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) to work properly when fetching data client-side, you need to make sure to import the `{ supabaseClient }` from `$lib/db` and only run your query once the session is defined client-side `$page.data`:
+For [row level security](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) to work properly when fetching data client-side, you need to make sure to import the `{ supabaseClient }` from `$lib/db` and only run your query once the session is defined client-side in `$page.data`:

 ```html
 <script>